arthurcadore/puppet-comware/README.md

 By default, docker-compose.yml comes with a port mapping to expose the PostgreSQL port from database's container externally.
 The default port to PostgreSQL DB (which is the same that is mapped externally by default) is `5432`.

-So, to access the application database you can use any SQL client software, as [HeidiSQL](https://www.heidisql.com/) for example, the credentials are configured in `./database/setup.sql`.
+So, to access the application database you can use any SQL client software, as [HeidiSQL](https://www.heidisql.com/) for example, the credentials are configured in the section `database` of docker-compose.yaml file.

 ---
 ### Stop Container:
-To stop the running container, use the following command:
+To stop all running containers, you can use the following command:

 ```
 docker-compose down
 ```

-This command stops and removes the containers, networks, defined in the docker-compose.yml file.

 ---